tadcka/SmartTwig/README.md

 ## Templates Hinting

 SmartTwig allows to enable templates hinting and in such a way helps to frontend developer to find proper template.
-This option can be enabled in application configuration with redefining base template class for twig:
+This option can be enabled in application configuration with redefining base template class for twig (example for Symfony application):

-How use with Symfony?

 ```yaml
 twig: